tusktenon/exercism-java/README.md

 These are meant for students who've completed Learning Mode or otherwise acquired basic Go proficiency, and vary considerably in length and difficulty.

+### Grains

+A simple exercise that provides some practice with the `BigInteger` class and (in my solution, at least) streams.

 ### High Scores

 A nice opportunity to use streams.